 Most people think it costs a small fortune to study abroad.
 Not so!
 Typically, a fall or spring term of international study costs about the same as a term on campus – sometimes less.
 For fall and spring semesters, the student will pay the regular Elmhurst tuition to study away, and pay housing through their program provider.
 In most cases, you can apply your Elmhurst College financial aid package toward your time abroad.
 Every Elmhurst-affiliated program offers scholarships for study abroad; some students are eligible to apply for Gilman, and Boren, and Freeman-Asia scholarships.

-The bottom line: Don't let misconceptions about price stop you from exploring this once-in-a-lifetime opportunity.
+The bottom line: Don't let misconceptions about price stop you from exploring this once-

 - Local Travel/ transportation

 - Visa if applicable

 In almost all cases, much of the cost of your study abroad program will be billed directly to you through your Elmhurst College student account; however, you will have to pay some costs directly to the College or to your program provider.
 Please refer to the following for information specific to your program:

 - Application fee submitted to "ISEP" with application materials

 - Subsequent payments for tuition, room and board made to your student account per EC payment schedule